noelwalpert/noelwalpert/README.md

+Hello!
+I'm an aspiring finance professional with a strong interest in investment banking, consulting, and financial analytics.
+Currently, I am honing my skills in data analytics, automation, and financial modeling to build efficient solutions for financial analysis, reporting, and business intelligence.

 What I’m Working On (2024 Goals)
 VBA for Excel – Automating financial workflows and report generation SQL – Extracting and analyzing financial data for insights